imagej/imagej.github.io/pages/MorphoLibJ.md

 ![MorphoLibJ utilities for label images.
-From left to right: original label image, remove border labels, remove largest region, apply size opening for keeping only regions with at least 150 pixels.](MorphoLibJ-grains-binary-label-remove-border-largest-size-opening.png "MorphoLibJ utilities for label images.
-From left to right: original label image, remove border labels, remove largest region, apply size opening for keeping only regions with at least 150 pixels.")
+From left to right: original label image, remove border labels, remove largest region, apply size opening for keeping only regions with at least 150 pixels.](/images/pages/MorphoLibJ-grains-binary-label-remove-border-largest-size-opening.png "MorphoLibJ utilities for label images.
+From left to right: original label image, remove border labels, remove largest region, apply size opening for keeping only regions with at least 150 pixels.")"

   - **Remove Border Labels** is similar to "kill borders" function, but operates faster as no morphological reconstruction is required.